centre-for-educational-technology/la_pills/README.md

     be creating content)
     - Create new Question and Questionnaire entities - TEACHER USER
     - View published Question entities - TEACHER USER
+  - Make sure that required libraries are installed in `DRUPAL_WEB_ROOT/libraries`.
+Use `la_pills_quick_feedback.libraries.yml` as a source for information
+    - [Font Awesome](https://fontawesome.com/) in `libraries/fontawesome`, only
+    minified versions of JS and CSS + assets are really required

 ## Themes